top of page

 There's a Zombie In The Basement

 My whimsical, rhyming bedtime storybook inspired by my son’s fear of my zombie caricature artwork.
-April 2016.
+4th Edition, July 2024.

 scomnibus.png